arthurbrenno/intellibricks/docs/agents.rst

 .. code-block:: python

-   from intellibricks import Agent, Synapse
+   from intellibricks.agents import Agent from intellibricks.llms import Synapse

    # 1. Initialize a Synapse (connection to an LLM)
    synapse = Synapse.of("openai/api/gpt-4o")